The Antlion Pit (click to go home)

 Capturing antlions

 Antlions can be captured easily.
 With your hand, a spoon, or a small trowel, scoop out the entire pit with one steady motion, being careful to dig deep and wide enough so as not to crush the antlion, who is normally at the bottom-center of the pit.
 Let the sand sift through your fingers or pour it into a strainer to expose the animal.
 (The antlion larva might be difficult to spot at first because its gray-brown color often blends in with the soil.)
-When removing an antlion in this manner you may discover the exposed antlion lying on its back, motionless, and apparently dead, however, it will soon flip over and immediately begin its backward shuffle in an attempt to bury itself once again.
+When capturing an antlion in this manner you may discover the exposed antlion lying on its back, motionless, and apparently dead; wait a few moments and it will soon flip over and immediately begin its backward shuffle in an attempt to bury itself once again.

 Do antlions bite humans?

-If handled properly, antlions generally do not bite.
-Like any animal, however, an antlion might bite if it feels threatened or stressed.
+If handled properly, antlions generally do not bite; however, like any animal, an antlion might bite if it feels threatened or stressed.
 The editor was bitten once when he allowed an antlion larva to crawl on the back of his hand.
 (Perhaps the editor's body hair alerted the antlion to its mammalian captor.)
 The injected poison caused a sharp burning sensation that lasted for several minutes after the antlion was shaken off, but it had no long-term effects.

 If you do handle an antlion with bare hands, stretch open your palm widely, creating a taut, flat surface with no skin folds for the antlion to grasp.
 If the antlion wanders toward the edge of your palm, transfer it gently to your other palm.
 Be sure to keep a thin layer of sand in your palm(s) to fool the antlion into thinking it is still on the ground.
 When you are finished, return the antlion to its home by holding your hand near the ground and angling it so that the creature falls gently to the sand.
 To prevent injury to the antlion or yourself, never pick up the antlion with your fingers.